fe-moldark/wesleykent-website/thebasics.markdown

 For current location in the system, use `pwd`.

-When doing searches and other commands using the `2>/dev/null` throws out the stderr to the void, or the `null`.
+When doing searches and other commands using the `2>/dev/null` throws out the stderr to the void, or the `/null`.

 Useful logs can always be found in `/var/log`, Windows has Event Viewer, etc.
 <br><br><br>